piccolo-orm/piccolo/docs/src/piccolo/query_types/transactions.rst

 Atomic
 ------

-This is useful when you want to programitcally add some queries to the transaction before running it.
+This is useful when you want to programmatically add some queries to the transaction before running it.

 .. code-block:: python